ktylee19/abcplayer/README.md

-abcplayer: midi sequencer
+abcplayer
 =========

-6.005 Spring 2013
+6.005 Project Spring 2013

+Java MIDI Sequencer

 TO RUN: 1.
 Navigate to the player package and run Main.java.
 2. Enter the path to the sample .abc files listed in sample_abc to play a song.